 Kindoki and much of the African diaspora branch of Brujeria has its origins in pre colonial practices from central and west Africa and central America as well as Spain and Portugal.
-So many of the commonly used ingredients and herbs are either native to central and South America or frequently imported.
+So many of the commonly used ingredients are either native to central and South America or frequently imported.
 Because of trade lines and the internet, many things are available that weren’t before, or that were more difficult to get in reasonable quality.
 Technology has also made many new things available.
 So Kindoki and Brujeria have come a long way since the 1500’s.

 There have been waves of innovation in magic in the Americas, with all sorts of shops and companies mass producing supplies.
 In the 1970’s, there was an explosion of them, and we all know of Anna Riva oils.
 On this site, where possible though, I like to do things the old fashioned way.
 There’s just something about crafting things by hand at home where you know what went into them.
 It is my hope that some of the larger manufacturers may also turn towards more natural products.
 Even better if they give some credit to those of us who post the old fashioned recipes, but I’m not holding my breath.